XeniaOhmer/perception_manipulation_LE/README.md

 # perception_manipulation_LE

-This code accompanies the anonymous submission "Manipulating perception in artificial agents to study the effects on language emergence" to the Annual Meeting of the Cognitive Science Society 2021.
+This code accompanies the submission
+"Manipulating perception in artificial agents to study the effects on language emergence" to the Annual Meeting of the Cognitive Science Society 2021.